walkerrd2/Path-Finding-Agents/README.md

 Ensure implementations comply with the provided constraints, such as finishing stubbed algorithms in the PathAgent class and extending the abstract PathAgent class.

 Metrics and Visualization:

-Use Java Collections like PriorityQueue<Node>, HashSet<Point>, and HashMap<Point, Node>.
+Use Java Collections like PriorityQueue<Node>, HashSet<Point>, and HashMap<Point, Node>,
-Define the state space using java.awt.Point for level geometry.
+Define the state space using java.awt.Point for level geometry,

 Modify the application to report metrics after planning:

 Length of the resulting path
 Size of the search tree (number of nodes)
 Height of the search tree